Skip to content

 4. Key Takeaways

 In today’s world of dentistry, it is almost impossible to remove the terms ‘3D printing’ and ‘digital’ from the picture.
 Additive manufacturing – otherwise known as 3D printing – is revolutionizing the industry.
 Its speed, accuracy, and affordability make it an increasingly popular choice among dentists and lab technicians who want to prioritize these in their practice or laboratory.
-The Ackuretta SOL is just one example of a printer making printing easier, faster, and more accessible to everyone – whether it’s splints, surgical guides, dentures, or anything in between.
+The Ackuretta SOL Plus and the Ackuretta SOL are just some examples of printers making printing easier, faster, and more accessible to everyone – whether it’s splints, surgical guides, dentures, or anything in between.

 3D printing has been around for more than 40 years, but has grown exponentially in the past 10 years, and is projected to keep growing – today, there are roughly 230 dental 3D printers manufactured by more than 75 players worldwide1; the global dental 3D printing market is estimated at roughly $3.2 billion in revenue2, and is predicted to grow to $9.5 billion by 20273.
 It has revolutionized production that spans from the medical, dental and aerospace industries to culinary and automotive fields.